theshingstar030818/parse-push-plugin/README.md

 #### iOS:

+By default, `ParsePushPlugin` automatically registers your device for push notification on app startup.
+This means your app will ask for push notification permission at the very beginning of the first app start.
+For UX reason, you may want to delay asking the user for that permission until you absolutely need it.
+To do so, add `<preference name="ParseAutoRegistration" value="false" />` to `config.xml` and manually call `ParsePushPlugin.register(successCB, errorCB)` in your javascript.

-If you want to customize your notification settings, use the method `didFinishLaunchingWithOptions` in [AppDelegate+parsepush.m](src/ios/AppDelegate+parsepush.m) as a guide to modify the same method in your `platforms/ios/ProjectName/Classes/AppDelegate.m`.
+If you want to completely customize your notification settings, use the method `didFinishLaunchingWithOptions` in [AppDelegate+parsepush.m](src/ios/AppDelegate+parsepush.m) as a guide to modify the same method in your `platforms/ios/ProjectName/Classes/AppDelegate.m`.